prominenceai/deepstream-services-library/docs/overview.md

 ## Primary and Secondary Inference Engines
 NVIDIA's GStreamer Inference Engines (GIEs), using pre-trained models, classify data to “infer” a result, e.g.: person, dog, car?
 A Pipeline may have at most one Primary Inference Engine (PGIE) -- with a specified set of classification labels to infer-with -- and multiple Secondary Inference Engines (SGIEs) that can Infer-on the output of either the Primary or other Secondary GIEs.
 Although optional, a Primary Inference Engine is required when adding a Multi-Object Tracker, Secondary Inference Engines, or On-Screen-Display to a Pipeline.

 After creation, GIEs can be updated to:
-* Use a new model-engine, config file and/or inference interval, and for Secondary GIEs (only), the Primary or Secondary GIE to infer on.
+* Use a new model-engine, config file and/or inference interval
+* Update the Primary or Secondary GIE to infer on (SGIEs only).

 With Primary GIEs, applications can:
 * Add/remove [Pad Probe Handlers] (#pad_probe_handlers) to process batched stream buffers with Metadata for each Frame and Detected-Object found within.